anna-left/nodejs-st-22-rest-api/README.md

 - rename .env.example file to .env
 - enter your database information into file .env
 - create tables in your database using script migrate
-- fillit in with predefined мфдгуыs’collection using script seed
+- fillit in with predefined values collection using script seed
 ```

 ## Running the app